Discovering Ireland: An Ultimate Journey through History – Top Historical Locations in Ireland

 Like most destinations in Ireland, this tiny island is full of history for people to explore.
 Here are some stories of this island’s history:

 On this island, visitors can behold the wonders of evolution with their own eyes.
 These Tetrapod Tracks are dated to have been made between 350 and 370 million years ago.
 Although they may not look like much it shows the transition between water and land-living animals.

 This island is said to have been home to the blind druid Mug Ruith.
 It is said he could grow to enormous heights and his breath blown could cause storms and turn men to stone.

 There were three Anglo-Irish hereditary knighthoods in the whole of Ireland.
 The Fitzgerald was one of these family’s.
 They resided on the island of Valentia is 1780.

 This lighthouse is located at Cromwell Point on the island.
 The site where you will find the lighthouse was originally a Fort built in the 16th Century.
 Today you can still see the bastions and the barrack walls.
 Later, in 1828, Right Honorary Maurice Fitzgerald, Knight of Kerry ordered for light from this point.
 The first light shone in 1841 and still shines out to sea today.

-If you enjoyed reading about historic locations around Ireland, please enjoy more of ConnollyCoves articles about Ireland’s rich history:
+If you enjoyed reading about historic locations around Ireland, please enjoy more of ConnollyCove’s articles about the rich history of Ireland: